elyzx/freecycle/readme.md

 # ReHood

 ## Description
-A free marketplace for rehoming unwanted items, ReGood makes it easy to connect with your community and rehome goods in your neighbourhood.
+A free marketplace for rehoming unwanted items, ReHood makes it easy to connect with your community and rehome goods in your neighbourhood.

 ## User Stories